jazzband/tablib/docs/install.rst

 .. _install:

 Installation
 ============

 This part of the documentation covers the installation of Tablib.
 The first step to using any software package is getting it properly installed.
-Please read this section carefully, or you may miss out on some nice  :ref:`speed enhancements <peed-extensions>`.
+Please read this section carefully, or you may miss out on some nice  :ref:`speed enhancements <speed-extensions>`.

 .. _installing: